 There have not been any coexistence assessment documents recently.
-The 802.19.3 PAR was approved by the 802 EC in November and will start working soon.
+The 802.19.3 PAR was approved by the 802 EC in November and work on the project will start soon.

 Q: Will the new task group have any activities in January 2024?